ove/ove-docs/docs/INSTALLATION.md

 * `OVE_PERSISTENCE_SYNC_INTERVAL` - This variable is optional and not defined in the `docker-compose.setup.ove.yml` by default.
 This accepts an interval (in milliseconds) for synchronising an instance of OVE or of an OVE application with a registered persistence service.
 This optional variable can be set individually for OVE core and for all OVE applications.
 * `OVE_<APP_NAME_IN_UPPERCASE>_CONFIG_JSON` - This variable is optional and not defined in the `docker-compose.setup.ove.yml` by default.
 This accepts a path to an application-specific `config.json` file.
 This optional variable is useful when application-specific configuration files are provided at alternative locations on a filesystem (such as when [using Docker secrets](https://docs.docker.com/engine/swarm/secrets/)). `<APP_NAME_IN_UPPERCASE>` must be replaced with the name of the application in upper-case.
 For example, the corresponding environment variable for the [Networks App](../ove-apps/packages/ove-app-networks/README.md) would be `OVE_NETWORKS_CONFIG_JSON`.
 * `OVE_MAPS_LAYERS` - This variable is optional and not defined in the `docker-compose.setup.ove.yml` by default.
 This accepts a URL of a file containing the [Map layers Configuration](../ove-apps/packages/ove-app-maps/docs/MAP_LAYERS_JSON.md) in a JSON format and overrides the [default Map layers Configuration](../ove-apps/packages/ove-app-maps/docs/MAP_LAYERS_JSON.md) of the [Maps App](../ove-apps/packages/ove-app-maps/README.md).

+The [OpenVidu](https://openvidu.io/) server also accepts several other optional environment variables that are not defined in the `docker-compose.setup.ove.yml` by default.
+These are explained in the documentation on [OpenVidu server configuration parameters](https://openvidu.io/docs/reference-docs/openvidu-server-params/).

 #### Using your own certificates for OpenVidu